-Over the years I have tried a lot of kinds of hummus – my favourite remains a smooth one with lots of olive oil and a hint of garlic.
+Over the years I have tried a lot of kinds of hummus – my favorite remains a smooth one with lots of olive oil and a hint of garlic.
 After trying to make hummus at home, which didn’t turn up as fine as it should have been, I decided to follow a tip lots have talked about – using de-skinned chickpeas.

 Since the chickpeas we use are the standard choley, the tedious job is the de-skinning.

 - Chickpeas – 1 cup, boiled and de-skinned

 - Lemon juice – 1 tsp

 - Salt – to taste